 The ethanol and water mixture not only leaves behind varnish and gummy deposits, but it can also separate from gas over time causing potential engine damage.

 Because of this, always use unleaded gasoline with a minimum octane rating of 89 (mid-grade) and maximum ethanol content of 10% (E10).
 Never use E15 or E85 in the engine as this will damage the engine and most likely void manufacturer warranties.

 I know it’s hard to know how quickly you’re going to go through fuel.
 It’s like trying to anticipate how much rain and sunshine you’ll see that will impact how quickly the grass grows.

 To keep your fuel system clean and to reduce the negative effects of ethanol, add a fuel stabilizer.

 I like Sea Foam Motor Treatment as a fuel stabilizer.
 Some 2-cycle oils include a fuel stabilizer, but you’ll need to read the details on the oil bottle to determine how long the product will stabilize the fuel.

 For example, ECHO Power Blend includes a stabilizer, but it’s good for 30 days.
 ECHO Red Armor states it’s good for up to 2 years.
 Don’t assume that just because the oil you use states it includes a fuel stabilizer that it will stabilize the fuel for longer than 30 days.

-Solution: Drain any old fuel remaining in your string trimmer and fill with fresh fuel.
+Solution: Drain any old fuel remaining in your string trimmer and fill it with fresh fuel.
 This is an oil and fuel mixture for the 2-cycle engine on your ECHO trimmer.